 This document aims to provide guidelines to developing a payment driver based on boilerplate code from the Yagna repository.
 It assumes the reader has some experience in the Rust language and also the Yagna project's codebase.
 We're providing an information for payment driver that will be integrated into the Yagna daemon codebase and gains from reusing a lot of already provided components.
-It's also possible to develop stand-alone driver application that communicates with the Yagna daemon via TCP, but it won't be described here.
+It's also possible to develop stand-alone driver application that communicates with the Yagna daemon via socket, but it won't be described here.

 The payment service of the Yagna daemon expects that payment driver will handle all communication with any particular L2 network provider (but it's not limited to the Ethereum ecosystem).
 You might assume that payment driver should: